 If one spouse is a resident and the other spouse is not, other special rules may apply when filing a separate return.
-The department has issued a ruling on how to report income in this case.
-This ruling is ITR 93-20.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.
+The department issued Income Tax Ruling ITR 93-20 on how to report income in this case.
+For more help, see the department's publication, Pub.
+200.

-Line 7 Box - Single
+Box 7 - Single